 But the pros will tell you that organizing is an important part of research.
 It helps you figure out how the new piece fits into your family tree and form conclusions about your ancestors.
-That’s why we’re holding our Family Tree University Organize Your Genealogy in a Week online workshop begging January 22, where you’ll learn best practices from genealogy experts and exchange ideas with other family historians like you.

 What I like about the following eight getting-organized principles (which have come from Family Tree Magazine contributors and readers over the years) is that you can apply them with the tools and techniques that are right for you.
-You’ll learn a lot more about such tools and techniques in the Organize Your Genealogy in a Week workshop.

 1. Keep the big picture in mind.